 April 2017 saw “impostor syndrome” enter the Oxford English Dictionary.
 The Imposter Phenomenon (now commonly referred to as imposter syndrome) was first identified in 1978 by Pauline Rose Clance and Suzanne Imes.
 Initially thought to affect women (we now know men suffer from imposter feelings too), it is an internal thought process which goes something like… “When will they find me out?”, “Did they really mean to promote me?”, “If I make a mistake it will prove I’ve been faking it all along”.
 Thankfully these feelings can be overcome, with time and a little effort… see below.

 Boosting confidence and banishing the imposter

 In addition, but often confused with imposter feelings is self-efficacy (self-confidence to you and me).
 Self-efficacy, “the perceived ability to succeed at a given task”, is something which ebbs and flows depending on the task in hand or the mood you’re in.
 Albert Bandura, emeritus professor at Stanford University, has researched ways in which self-efficacy can be enhanced.
 In my workshops I explore these to help you to benefit from Bandura’s insights.

-Over the last two years I have undertaken a course of study which I never in my wildest dreams, thought I would do, and I am continuing with my studies, now at PhD level.
+Between 2013 and 2015 I undertook a course of study which I never in my wildest dreams, thought I would do, and I am continuing with my studies, now at PhD level.

 Fast forward to 2007 when I met my husband Stuart, a Cambridge University graduate, who has more degrees than I care to count to his name (four, I think).
 So when he suggested that I could study for a Masters degree in applied positive psychology, I was taken aback.
 After going through “I can’t” “the university won’t want me” “I only have an HND”, I found the courage to apply, was accepted and embarked on two years of part-time study.